 In order to ensure quality transmission when employing MLT-3 encoding, the compensation must be able to adapt to various cable lengths and cable types depending on the installed environment.
 The selection of long cable lengths for a given implementation, requires significant compensation which will over-compensate for shorter, less attenuating lengths.
 Conversely, the selection of short or intermediate cable lengths requiring less compensation will cause serious under-compensation for longer length cables.
-The compensation or equalization must be adapted as the compensation or equalization must be adapted as the cable length of the cables.
+The compensation or equalization must be adapted as the cable set of the cable set of the cable set of the cable set of the cables.